joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/09/29/briefing/presidential-debate-nyc-fall-cookbooks.html?searchResultPosition=1

 **Coronavirus Briefing: What Happened Today**\
-`Despite optimistic claims, up to 90 percent of the U.S. population is still vulnerable.`\
+`How close is herd immunity?
+Despite optimistic claims, up to 90 percent of the U.S. population is still vulnerable.`\
 https://nytimes.com/2020/09/29/us/coronavirus-today.html?searchResultPosition=2

 **The Incredible Whiteness of the Museum Fashion Collection**\